What Happened to the Biblical Saints of the First Century?

 Did the early ekklesia become corrupted and cease to be zealous for the truth?

 One thing to consider is that upon the destruction of Jerusalem in 70 AD, the elect were severely persecuted and martyred by the Romans.
 This could be the reason that they fell into obscurity through persecution.
-Today, it is the same, the ekklesia are a small fringe body of believers who do not take part in counterfeit “Churchianity” of human rule, but awaiting a future sealing and return of Yahshua.
-The genuine elect today, although small in number, remain faithful to the basic truths of the faith.
+Today, there is only a remnant who are a scattered fringe group who are united in Christ who do not take part in counterfeit Christianity run by men.
+They are awaiting a future sealing and the physical return of Christ.
+The genuine elect today, although small in number, remain faithful and obedient to the true faith and way of Christ and the apostles.

 Another scenario is that the sealed saints went through a spiritual, or physical event when they met with Christ (1 Thessalonians 4:13-18).
-During the time of great persecution and destruction of Jerusalem, Yahshua fulfilled the imminent event that he prophesied and what Paul reiterated to the early ekklesia of what was to happen “soon” of him coming back for them.
+During the time of great persecution and destruction of Jerusalem, Christ fulfilled the imminent event that he prophesied and what Paul reiterated to the early ekklesia of what was to happen 'soon' of him coming back for them in the power of the Holy Spirit.

 Did the early saints self-destruct into obscurity from within by conforming to false doctrine after the death of last apostle?